-To determine the actual payout received by participants following the financial year, the Board of Directors calculates a weighted overall achievement factor by comparing the actual results achieved to the pre-determined targets per KPI.
+To determine the actual payout received by participants following the financial year, the Board calculates a weighted overall achievement factor by comparing the actual results achieved to the pre-determined targets per KPI.
 The weighted overall achievement factor is applied to the respective base salary for each participant.
-For Executive Committee members other than the CEO, this weighted overall achievement factor is multiplied by a factor of 0.5.
+For EC members other than the CEO, this weighted overall achievement factor is multiplied by a factor of 0.5.